What is Sanctions Screening?

 Case Management

-AML case management, combined with monitoring and alerts, enables analysts to investigate suspicious activity and quickly mitigate financial crime risk effectively.
-A robust Case Management solution should also provide a fully integrated experience with rich contextualized data, such as a detailed match breakdown, and thus help investigators organize, prioritize, manage investigations, and easily discount false positives – all while creating a permanent audit trail for regulatory review.
+AML case management, combined with monitoring and alerts, enable analysts to investigate suspicious activity and effectively mitigate financial crime risk.
+A robust Case Management solution provides a fully integrated experience with rich contextualized data, such as a detailed match breakdown.
+This helps investigators organize and manage investigations and easily discount false positives, all while creating a permanent audit trail for regulatory review.

 Ongoing Due Diligence

-Depending on the customer and your risk mitigation strategy, you may need to include sanctions screening monitoring and alerts.
-Many AML/KYC vendors can check customers in bulk via running batches.
-However, that is a cumbersome and reactive process unsuitable for the new digital age.
-On the other hand, mature KYC providers will offer ongoing monitoring to support the shift from the traditional tick-the-box approach to real-time, ongoing, and proactive customer due diligence.
+Companies may Many AML/KYC vendors check customers in bulk via running batches.
+However, that is a cumbersome and reactive process unsuitable for the modern age.
+Instead, mature KYC providers will offer ongoing monitoring to support the shift from a legacy tick-the-box approach to real-time, ongoing, and proactive customer due diligence.

 In the ever-evolving world of finance, sanctions screening has emerged as a non-negotiable requirement.
 At its core, it represents an integral part of the financial sanctions implementation mechanism used globally.
 This process is critical to ensure that entities like banks and other financial institutions do not engage in business transactions with individuals, organizations, or countries that are on global sanctions lists.